RockChalkJay/JumpCloud/README.md

 **Running**
 From the command line:

-1. java ./target/password-hash-1.0-SNAPSHOT.jar --server.port=8080 --> --server.port can be set to any port you would like the server to run on.
+1. java -jar ./target/password-hash-1.0-SNAPSHOT.jar --server.port=8080 --> --server.port can be set to any port you would like the server to run on.

 2. To run in debug mode: java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005 -jar ./target/password-hash-1.0-SNAPSHOT.jar --server.port=8082